nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 ![Build Phases](http://i.imgur.com/FV0iI.png)

-While some files will be auto-generated, there
+While some files will be auto-generated, SystemController and SystemResponder classes still need to be created.
-Since all plugins follow the same structure, we can duplicate a set from another system and then edit accordingly.
+These classes are similar in all systems so we can duplicate a set from another system and then edit accordingly.

+Starting with the SystemResponder class:

     NSString *OEPCEButtonNameTable[] =
     {